jacobwgillespie/dotfiles/README.md

   expected to setup `$PATH` or similar.
 - **topic/completion.zsh**: Any file named `completion.zsh` is loaded
   last and is expected to setup autocomplete.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run `rake install`.
+These get symlinked in when you run `script/bootstrap`.
 - **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded last so that they get loaded after we set up zsh autocomplete functions.

 ## bugs